-Code editors are no longer just simple writing tools; they have become intelligent assistants.
-In 2025, two options stand out for their focus on productivity and integration with artificial intelligence: Cursor and Visual Studio Code (VSCode).
+Code editors are no longer simple writing tools, but intelligent assistants.
+In 2026, two options stand out for their focus on productivity and artificial intelligence integration: Cursor and Visual Studio Code (VSCode).
 But which of these environments offers the best experience for vibe coding?

-At MITSoftware, we analyze the features, advantages, and key differences between the two editors, helping you choose the one that best fits your workflow.
+At MiTSoftware, we analyze the key features, advantages and differences between both editors to help you choose the one that best fits your workflow.

 What is vibe coding?

-Vibe coding is an emerging concept that defines a style of programming assisted by AI in real-time, where the developer and the machine work as collaborators.
-It’s not just about autocompletion; it’s about understanding context, generating complete functions, suggesting logical structures, and maintaining a continuous and creative flow in development.
+Vibe coding is an emerging concept that defines a style of real-time AI-assisted programming, where the developer and the machine work as partners.
+It is not just about autocomplete — it is about understanding context, generating complete functions, suggesting logical structures and maintaining a continuous, creative flow throughout development.

-This type of experience is becoming the new standard for many frontend and backend developers looking to reduce friction in coding.
+This type of experience is becoming the new standard for many frontend and backend software developers who want to reduce friction in their coding workflow.

-Visual Studio Code is undoubtedly one of the most used editors in the world.
-Since its launch by Microsoft, it has built a robust community, a vast array of plugins, and support for almost any modern language and tool.
+Visual Studio Code is undoubtedly one of the most widely used editors in the world.
+Since its launch by Microsoft, it has built a robust community, an extensive plugin ecosystem and support for almost every modern language and tool.

 Advantages of VSCode: